-Day 02: Fly to Pokhara, Drive to Nayapul, Trek to Tikhedhunga
+Day 02: Fly to Pokhara, Drive to Ulleri, Trek to Ghorepani

 Attitude: 3,210 m (10,531.5 ft) / 2,630 m (8,629 ft)

-CHANGE: An early-morning hike up to Poon Hill/3210m for amazing brilliant sunrise and panoramic view of high Himalaya, It takes about 45 minutes and 400 meter walk up to the view point.
-After enjoying sun rise and Mountain View come back to hotel and after breakfast trek to Tadapani/25400m.
-Stay overnight at lodge.
+An early-morning hike up to Poon Hill/3210m for amazing brilliant sunrise and panoramic view of the high Himalayas, It takes about 45 minutes and 400 meters to walk up to the viewpoint.
+After enjoying sunrise and Mountain View come back to the hotel and after breakfast trek to Tadapani/25400m.
+Stay overnight at the lodge.

 Attitude: 2,170 m (7,120 ft)

-CHANGE: Leaving Tadapani, the trail descends down through forest and we can hear birds chirping.
-After walking down about 45 minutes the trail goes very steep downhill through the terraced field to Kimrung Khola, cross the suspension bridge and walk to Gurjung, the trail ascends up after Gurjung village during 45 minutes then straight walk to Chhumrung at the elevation of 2170m.
+CHANGE: Leaving Tadapani, the trail descends down through the forest and we can hear birds chirping.
+After walking down for about 45 minutes the trail goes very steep downhill through the terraced field to Kimrung Khola, crosses the suspension bridge and walks to Gurjung, the trail ascends up after Gurjung village for 45 minutes then straight walk to Chhumrung at the elevation of 2170m.
 It takes 4-5 hours from Tadapani to Chhumrung.
-Stay overnight at lodge.
+Stay overnight at the lodge.

 Attitude: 2,500 m (8,202 ft)